Pros / It improved boot-up speed by 44.08 percent in our tests.

 - Video Chat Quality Improvement

 System Mechanic's overall improvement to our test computer was 8.59 percent.
-This wasn't the best overall improvement, which was about 12.62 percent.
+This wasn't the best overall improvement, which was provided by Glary Utilities Pro at 12.62 percent.
+Even the AVG PC TuneUp produced a better result with a 10.74 percent improvement.
 On a positive note, it was about 4 percent above average.
-However, it's worth noting that even the 12.62 percent improvement is too little in most areas for it to be noticeable.
+However, it's worth noting that even the 12.62 percent improvement is so insignificant that the slow computer wasn't noticeably faster.
 In fact, our test computer ranked in the bottom 12 percent of computers in the PCMark 8 tests both before and after optimization.
 In other words, even the best PC system utility software won't make your computer run like new.

 Most facets of performance were only improved by milliseconds – word and data processing was improved by just 2.87 percent while graphics processing was improved by 5.79 percent.
 However, web browsing and video chat didn't improve at all.